 (note that the Transitions Points will be in different locations if we are forced to go with the Plan B route if the river is too high to cross)

 Note that there will be a BAG DROP made available to all those completing the event, which will be available for collection at Matangi Road (beginning of the Te Mata Peak leg).
+You will drop off your bag (please tag it yourself) to the yellow box on Sat morning at event start.
 Details about this will be provided to all entrants in email communications.

 Large red arrows will be strategically placed around the course to ensure you do not get lost.
 The directional signage will be clear and easy to navigate.